 Coverage in the Paisley Daily Express.

-The participants were given a call to action, and that was to write to the football club to ask that the women’s team with Bala Sport Fairtrade balls.
+The participants were given a call to action, and that was to write to the football club to ask that the women’s team train and play with Bala Sport Fairtrade balls.
 Early indications are that the ladies are keen to use them.
 Check out this short video.
 Fingers crossed!

 Nigerian National Team & Stoke City Player Shows Support for Fairtrade